Generative Branding & Interactive Systems

 Geological Uplift Simulation

-Design As Time(3D Print)
+Design As Time(Freezing Transformation)

 Temporal Layering & Geomorphological Transformation